-12.24 Record keeping arrangements must be agreed with the Board where a firm terminates activities, or disposes of business or a block of client relationships to another accounting firm or service provider.
+11.23 Record keeping arrangements must be agreed with the Board where a firm terminates activities, or disposes of business or a block of client relationships to another accounting firm or service provider.
 Where a firm terminates activities, or disposes of business or a block of client relationships to other accounting firms or service providers, record keeping requirements are unaffected by the termination or disposal.

-CHAPTER 13: INTERNAL AUDIT
+CHAPTER 12: INTERNAL AUDIT

-Regulation 17A, Independent audit function
+Regulation 17A, Independent audit function12

-- 13.1 A law firm must maintain an independent audit function to be conducted by a qualified independent third party or internally by persons independent of any other function, the lines of business over which the function has audit responsibilities, and financial operations. - 13.2 An independent audit function must provide and document an independent and objective evaluation of the robustness of the firm's AML/ATF framework, and the reliability, integrity and completeness of the design and effectiveness of the AML/ATF risk management function and AML/ATF internal controls framework, and the AML/ATF compliance.
+12.1 An accounting firm must maintain an independent audit function to be conducted by a qualified independent third party or internally by persons independent of any other function, the lines of business over which the function has audit responsibilities, and financial operations.

+12.2 An independent audit function must provide and document an independent and objective evaluation of the robustness of the firm's AML/ATF framework, and the reliability, integrity and completeness of the design and effectiveness of the AML/ATF risk management function and AML/ATF internal controls framework, and the AML/ATF compliance.